Prag8855/aab/content/guides/how-to-get-a-german-freelance-visa.md

 You must go to your interview at the *[[Ausländerbehörde]]* [on Friedrich-Krause-Ufer](https://service.berlin.de/standort/121885/).
 It takes around 1 hour.
 Bring all your documents with you.

 Your interview will probably be in German.
 Some interviewers speak English, but this is not guaranteed.
 If you don't speak German, bring an interpreter with you.
 If you can afford it, [bring an immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin).
-I often work with [Kathleen Parker from Red Tape Translation](https://redtapetranslation.com/translation-services/take-a-translator-all-about-berlin/).
-She is my expert on German bureaucracy.
+I usually work with Kathleen Parker at [Red Tape Translation](/out/red-tape-translation).
 [Booka Local](/out/booka-local) can also go to the *Ausländerbehörde* with you.

 ### Step 8: Receive your freelance visa